 It is a privilege to be asked by your best friend to be the chief bridesmaid.
 It’s also an honour you don’t get charged with every day and can be a daunting task.
-Confetti’s own Kate Thompson offers a guide for anxious bridesmaids everywhere.
+Here’s my guide for anxious bridesmaids.

-Here’s a handbook to what you can expect to have to do:
+Here’s a guide to what you can expect to have to do:

 Your main duty is to be the bride’s personal assistant: someone she can rely on to chase quotes if required or to calm her down when stress gets the better of her.